 (b) is of the opinion that a person who will be (if the licence is issued or renewed) a close associate of the applicant is not a fit and proper person to be a close associate of the holder of a dealer’s licence.

-[Regulation 6E inserted in Gazette 12 Aug 2003 p.
+[Regulation 6E inserted: Gazette 12 Aug 2003 p.
 3667.]

 6F.
 Condition on dealer’s licence — persons not to be involved in firearms dealing business